rovercode/rovercode/README.md

 will download as something like `rovercode_yourrovername.env`.
 Rename the file as only `.env` (nothing before the dot) and save it in the same directory as this README.

 ### Rover Setup
-First, on your rover (CHIP, Raspberry Pi, etc.):
+First, on your Rover (Raspberry Pi):
 ```bash
 $ # create your .env, as described in the section below
 $ sudo apt install git